-Application: God wrote the recipe for our sanctification into the perfect image of His dear Son.
+Application: In love, God wrote the recipe for our sanctification into the perfect image of His dear Son (v.
+29).
 He has all the ingredients needed on that recipe, and He knows when and how to introduce those as needed.
 This is not only a perfect plan, it is a perfecting plan.
 Job understood the bitterness of some of life's ingredients.
-Yet as one who loved God, and as one who recognized that he was called according to
+Yet as one who loved God, and as one who recognized that he was called according to God's providential purpose, he came through all those terrible trials with strong faith.

-God's providential purpose, he came through all those terrible trials with strong faith.
 Hear his testimony as we close this morning: "Behold, I go forward but He is not there, and backward, but I cannot perceive Him; when He acts on the left, I cannot behold Him; He turns on the right, I cannot see Him.
 But he knows the way I take; When He has tried me, I shall come forth as gold.
 My foot has held fast to His path; I have kept His way and not turned aside.
-I have not departed from the command of His lips; I have treasured the words of His mouth more than my necessary food."
-Job believed in the providence of God over his life.
+I have not departed from the command of His lips; I have treasured the words of His mouth more than my necessary food" (23:8-12).
+Job believed in the loving plan of God's providence for his life, even in times of suffering.
 Will we?